premgowda98/k8s-learn/harness/notes.md

     1. Includes production or Pre Production
     2. Infrastructure Definition includes the the namespace of the k8s, vms, shell, aws lambda
         1. Requires k8s connector
+7. Pipeline
+    1. Can specify pipeline with multiple stages
+    2. Deploy stage can takes k8s, lambda, shell
+        1. Service has to be selected
+        2. Environment has to be chosen